 – Excess androgen: The ovaries produce abnormally high levels of androgen, resulting in hirsutism and acne.

-– Heavy bleeding: The uterine lining builds up for a longer period of time, so the periods you do get can be heavier than normal.
+– Heavy bleeding: The uterine lining builds up for a longer period, so the periods you do get can be heavier than normal.

 – Hair growth: More than 70% of women with this condition grow hair on their face and body — including on their back, belly, and chest.
 Excess hair growth is called hirsutism.

-– Acne: Male hormones can make the skin oilier than usual and cause breakouts on areas like the face, chest, and upper back.
+– Acne: Male hormones can make the skin oilier than usual and cause breakouts in areas like the face, chest, and upper back.

 – Weight gain: Up to 80% of women with PCOS are overweight or obese.

-– Male-pattern baldness: Hair on the scalp gets thinner and fall out.
+– Male-pattern baldness: Hair on the scalp gets thinner and falls out.

 – Darkening of the skin: Dark patches of skin can form in body creases like those on the neck, in the groin, and under the breasts.